zabbix-community/helm-zabbix/README.md

 ### Important notes

 > **This helm chart is still under development**

+> **Break change 3.0.0**
+* This version removes the possibility to specify database username/password per subsection in favor of specifying all of them centrally at one place.
+* Also, the names of the values have changed from upper to lowercase.

 > **Break change 2.0.0**
 * The version 2.0.0 has a break change.